jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

-# Adaptable Blotter Angular ag-Grid
+# Adaptable Angular ag-Grid

-Repository for the Adaptable Blotter Angular ag-Grid Wrapper.
+Repository for the Adaptable Angular ag-Grid Wrapper.

-This allows you to install, instantiate and reference the Adaptable Blotter using ag-Grid in an "Angular-friendly" manner.
+This allows you to install, instantiate and reference the Adaptable using ag-Grid in an "Angular-friendly" manner.

 The Adaptable angular package wraps the ag-Grid angular wrapper - so you can use all the goodies of angular custom rendering wherever the ag-Grid angular wrapper supports them.

 ## Installation

-The Angular wrapper of the Adaptable Blotter is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:
+The Angular wrapper for Adaptable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:

 1. get a commercial license - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), so we'll provide you with a username.